VedantOza11/BBC-NEWS/README.md

 Model Evaluation Metrics: Libraries like Scikit-learn provide functions for evaluating model performance using metrics such as accuracy, precision, recall, and F1-score.

-GPU Support (Optional): If training deep learning models on large datasets, access to GPUs can significantly speed up computation.
-CUDA and cuDNN are libraries commonly used for GPU support with TensorFlow and PyTorch.

 Development Environment: Tools such as Jupyter Notebook, Google Colab, or IDEs like PyCharm or VSCode provide environments for code development, experimentation, and debugging.

 Version Control: Platforms like Git and hosting services like GitHub or GitLab facilitate collaboration, version control, and code sharing among team members.